DataDog/Miscellany/Dogmover/README.md

 ![Dogmover](./dogmover.png "A moving dog.")

-This tool was originally built to help migrate customers `dashboards`, `monitors`, `users`, `synthetic tests` and `awsaccounts` from our US to EU instance.
+This tool was originally built to help migrate customers `dashboards`, `monitors`, `users`, `synthetic tests`, `aws accounts` and `log pipelines` from our US to EU instance.
 The tool also supports moving these resources within the same instances (eg., EU to EU _or_ US to US)

 ## Install
 1. Clone this repository.